- You are here: Home > CAN bus

 A controller area network (CAN bus) is a vehicle bus standard designed to allow microcontrollers and devices to communicate with each other in applications without a host computer.
 It is a message-based protocol, designed originally for automotive applications, but is also used in many other contexts.
 CAN bus is one of five protocols used in the on-board diagnostics (OBD)-II vehicle diagnostics standard.
 The OBD-II standard has been mandatory for all cars and light trucks sold in the United States since 1996, and the EOBD standard has been mandatory for all petrol vehicles sold in the European Union since 2001 and all diesel vehicles since 2004.

 An intelligent PBX solution using Iridium to operate as a telephone, Internet portal, GPS device and SMS terminal.

-The MCG-101 was designed to provide the most powerful and versatile Iridium communications system to offices, remote locations, aircraft, and maritime.
-The system provides an intelligent solution using the Iridium satellite network to operate as a telephone, internet gateway, intelligent GPS device, send/receive SMS, and attach to other devices through RS232 and ethernet.
+The MCG-101 provides the most powerful and versatile Iridium communications system to offices, remote locations, aircraft, and maritime.
+The system presents an intelligent solution using the Iridium satellite network to operate as a universal communications hub, low-bandwidth internet gateway, and intelligent GPS device, allowing you to send and receive data and voice, and also connect to other devices through RS232 and ethernet.

 The MCG-101 was designed and built using 100% digital technology.
 This enables the system to provide clear, true to life audio, and eliminates any internal echo problems.
 For external interface portions of the system, such an analog POTS telephone, echo cancellation is performed by a hardware echo canceler.